ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 Smart contracts can also protect our privacy.
 Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.

-### Visible terms and predictable outcomes {#predictable-outcomes}
+### Visible terms {#visible-terms}

 Finally, like contracts, you can check what's in a smart contract before you sign it (or otherwise interact with it).
-Better yet, you can predict exactly how these computer programs will act — something that is certainly not always true with the intermediary parties that handle ink-and-paper contracts.
+Better yet, public transparency of the terms in the contract means that anyone can scrutinize it.

 ## Smart contracts: use cases {#use-cases}